great-jin/Property-Validation/README.md

 Also, for sensitive field that you can declare with annotation with `@Sensitive`, or you can choose with `@Encryption` for encrypt the value.

+The `@Encryption` provide the base64 encode, you can implement the `DataEncryption` to write you own encryption algorithm.

 Notice: This is function by `Jackson`, compare to simply print message this may cost some efficiency.

 Here is simple example: